 Swing a rag over a crab's head.
-Up fly its eye-pegs!
+Up fly its eyestalks!
 Up comes its big claw!
 There, it has caught the rag!
 It will not let go.
 You can lift it into the air by the rag, and it still holds on.
 Once I saw a blue crab catch a dog's tail.
 The crab held on fast.
 The dog gave yelps, and ran up and down the beach.
 We had to catch the dog and pry open the crab's claw.

-Let us look at the crab that grabbed the rag.
-It has let go of the rag and has gone to dig in its house.
-If you lay a piece of shell on its hole, it will run up and hit the shell with its head.
-See it shake!
-Now it waits.
+If you lay a piece of shell on the opening into Mr. Crab's house, he will run up and hit the shell with his head.
+See him shake!
+Now he waits.
 Watch carefully.
 There, the shell flies up in the air!
-As the crab ran, it struck the shell hard and made it fly up.
-I saw the crab try twice, making the shell shake, before it found how hard it must hit the shell to get it out of the way.
+As Mr. Crab runs, he strikes the shell hard and makes it fly up.
+See Mr. Crab try again, making the shell shake.
+He knows how hard he must hit the shell to get it out of the way.

-Some folks think the crab shuts the door of its house with its big claw.
-I do not think so.
-It knows that the tide will wash a lump of sand over its hole for a door.
-The tide shuts it in.
-The crab watches the waves come near.
-At the last wave, it flies into its house because it knows the next wave will close the door.
-The crab never stays up one wave too long.
-It gets in its house just in time.
+Some folks think Mr. Crab shuts the door of his house with his big claw.
+He knows that the tide will wash a lump of sand over the opening to his house.
+The tide will shut it in.
+Mr. Crab watches the waves come near.
+At the last wave, he runs into his house because he knows the next wave will close the opening.
+Mr. Crab never stays up one wave too long.
+He gets in his house just in time.